History Curriculum Statement

 - understand historical concepts such as continuity and change, cause and consequence, similarity, difference and significance, and use them to make connections, draw contrasts, analyse trends, frame historically-valid questions and create their own structured accounts, including written narratives and analyses

 - understand the methods of historical enquiry, including how evidence is used rigorously to make historical claims, and discern how and why contrasting arguments and interpretations of the past have been constructed History.

 - gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international history; between cultural, economic, military.

 Our aim is to provide real life, hands on experiences that develops a love for learning and encourages our pupils to think like historians.
 We want our children to be able to source reliable information, make judgements and communicate their understanding with confidence.

 Our history curriculum is taught in a progressive way which enables the pupils to explore key concepts and build on historical vocabulary as they move through each year group.
 In EYFS, children learn about the past using familiar people, events, locality as their focus.
 As children move through KS1 they build on this knowledge by exploring changes within and beyond their living memory, comparing aspects of life in different periods of time and learning about significant people.

 Pupils in KS2 continue to develop a deeper understanding of British and World History by comparing periods of time, making connections, and developing their own informed responses through written narratives, discussions and creative activities.
-Where possible, our history topics are linked to our Pathways to Write units so that lessons can be planned in a cross curricular way.
+Each year, children will explore historical learning through two units of History.

 To ensure our history units come to life, teachers plan enquiry-based learning allowing the pupils to delve deeply into a specific aspect of history.
 This motivates our pupils to explore concepts in a language rich, purposeful way, drawing upon previous knowledge.